YuyangZhangBarry/HUST-CSE-Online-Learning/README.md

 Course project is currently unavailable.
 To be updated...

-**NO GUARANTEE** on correctness of homework.
+**NO GUARANTEE** that the homework is 100% accurate.
 Plz reference this with caution.